AngryMaciek/warlock/README.md

 ## Community guidelines
 For guidelines on how to contribute to the project or report issues, please see [contributing instructions](/CONTRIBUTING.md).
-For other inquires feel free to contact the developers at _wsciekly.maciek@gmail.com_
+For other inquires feel free to contact project lead by email: [✉️](mailto:wsciekly.maciek@gmail.com)

 ## Citation